Budgeting, But Make It Fun: How One Financial Expert Stays On Track

 Get Arts & Crafty.

 A debt or savings poster is super-simple way to visually track your financial goals.
-My partner and I had such a blast coloring in our debt posters as we paid off our student loans.
-You color in the poster little by little as you save up, or pay something down — think, therapeutic ASMR, but make it personal finance.
+My partner and I had such a blast colouring in our debt posters as we paid off our student loans.
+You colour in the poster little by little as you save up, or pay something down — think, therapeutic ASMR, but make it personal finance.

 Advertisement